- Many gender clinicians now recommend parents 'socially transition' kids who persistently express a transgender identity.

 Thanks for signing up to the newsletter.

 Zucker was the psychologist-in-chief and head of the gender identity clinic at a Toronto mental health hospital before administrators shut down the clinic in 2015, after a review of his practices.
 That was also controversial, and Zucker is suing his former employer for defamation.
 (Zucker declined to comment for this article.
 For a defense of his work, you can read Jesse Singal’s reporting from 2016.)

 Zucker’s approach aside, there is another alternative to gender affirmative therapy.
-It’s the approach taken by the Center of Expertise on Gender Dysphoria in Amsterdam, and gender specialists commonly refer to it as the “Dutch Model,” or “watchful waiting.”
-But you might also think of it as: “Whoa!
-Slow Down There.”
+It’s the approach taken by the Center of Expertise on Gender Dysphoria in Amsterdam, and gender specialists commonly refer to it as the “Dutch Model.”

 This treatment sometimes involves the social transition of young children, according to Thomas Steensma, a researcher and clinician at the center.
 But for the most part, its counseling incorporates the idea that the vast majority of gender dysphoric children will eventually stop identifying as transgender.

 The research literature calls these individuals “desistant.”
 The kids who retain their transgender identity as they grow up are dubbed “persistent.”

 Nothing roils the world of transgender research like the topic of desistance.
 Brynn Tannehill, a transgender activist who follows the research closely, said the concept is often used by anti-LGBT groups to make the case that rejecting children’s transgender identity is in their best interests.

 “It is used primarily as an attack on the validity of transgender identities, which usually quickly disintegrates into a debate on whether we should exist,” Tannehill said.

 And yet, the fact is that just about every published study on the topic to date has found that a majority of children who once reported various degrees of gender dysphoria ended up eventually giving up their transgender identity.